syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeMap/Getting-Started.md

 {% endtabs %}

-You can find the complete getting-started sample in the following link: [Getting-started sample]().
+You can find the complete getting-started sample in the following link: [Getting-started]().

 The following screenshot illustrates the output of SfTreeMap.